IHE/ITI.NPFS/input/pagecontent/ITI-87.md

 </tbody>
 </table>

-See ITI TF-2x: Appendix W for informative implementation material for this transaction.
+See [ITI TF-2: Appendix W](https://profiles.ihe.net/ITI/TF/Volume2/ch-W.html#Appendix%20W) for informative implementation material for this transaction.

 Sections below provide specific guidance about how handle metadata for